What It Feels Like to Have AuADHD: Living at the Intersection

 Adult AuADHD

-AuADHD can persist into adulthood, and its symptoms can evolve over time.
+AuADHD can persist into adulthood, and its symptoms can evolve.
 Adults with AuADHD may have similar symptoms experience:

 Diagnosing AuADHD in adults can be challenging, as the symptoms may be masked by coping mechanisms and adaptations developed over time.
 A comprehensive evaluation by a mental health professional is necessary to diagnose AuADHD accurately and create an effective treatment plan.